HIP REPLACEMENT & SSD BENEFITS

 Additionally, you also have the option to have a Residual Functional Capacity form filled out by your treating doctor.
 You should take such a form to your hip surgeon.
 Also, you can take an RFC form to your physical therapist after surgery.

-Your treating doctor knows more than anyone about your disability and the impact it is having on your ability to work.
-The SSA will consider your doctor’s opinion when determining whether you are eligible to receive benefits.
-Overall, having your doctor’s help may increase the chances of your SSD claim being approved.
+Your treating doctor knows more than anyone about your medical condition and the impact it is having on your ability to work.
+The SSA will consider the opinion of your doctor when deciding whether you should receive benefits.
+Overall, having the help of your doctor may increase the chances of your SSD claim being approved.

 THE VOCATIONAL EXPERT AT THE HEARING

-The other time that your residual functional capacity is important is at the disability hearing.
-If you appear at a disability hearing before a judge, a vocational expert may give testimony at your hearing.
+The other time that your residual functional capacity is important is at the Social Security hearing.
+If you appear at a hearing before a judge, a vocational expert may give testimony.
 Vocational experts testify about the kinds of jobs you could perform.
-Also, they testify about the number of jobs that are available to someone with your impairments.
+Also, they testify about the number of jobs that are available to someone with your symptoms.
 Learn more here about vocational experts.

 At Cannon Disability, we have the experience you need to cross-examine the vocational expert at your hearing.
-Your testimony and your medical records are crucial to proving your disability after hip replacement surgery.
-The burden to prove disability is on you.
+Your testimony and your medical records are crucial to proving your case after hip replacement surgery.
+The burden to prove you deserve benefits is on you.
 Find out more about proving disability here.

 HOW WILL YOU AFFORD THE ATTORNEY FEE IN YOUR DISABILITY CASE?